Gefitinib: Clinical uses

-In June 2005 the FDA withdrew approval for use in new patients due to lack of evidence that it extended life.
+In June 2005, the FDA withdrew approval for use in new patients due to lack of evidence that it extended life.

-In Europe gefitinib is indicated since 2009 in advanced NSCLC in all lines of treatment for patients harbouring EGFR mutations.
+In the European Union, gefitinib is indicated since 2009 in advanced NSCLC in all lines of treatment for patients harbouring EGFR mutations.
 This label was granted after gefitinib demonstrated as a first-line treatment to significantly improve progression-free survival vs. a platinum doublet regime in patients harbouring such mutations.
 IPASS has been the first of four phase III trials to have confirmed gefitinib superiority in this patient population.

-In most of the other countries where gefitinib is currently marketed it is approved for patients with advanced NSCLC who had received at least one previous chemotherapy regime.
+In most of the other countries where gefitinib is marketed it is approved for people with advanced NSCLC who had received at least one previous chemotherapy regime.
 However, applications to expand its label as a first-line treatment in patients harbouring EGFR mutations is currently in process based on the latest scientific evidence.
 As at August 2012 New Zealand has approved gefitinib as first-line treatment for patients with EGFR mutation for naive locally advanced or metastatic, unresectable NSCLC.
-This is publicly funded for an initial 4-month term and renewal if no progression.
+This is publicly funded for an initial four-month term and renewal if no progression.

-On 13 July 2015, the FDA approved gefitinib as a first-line treatment for NSCLC.
+In July 2015, the FDA approved gefitinib as a first-line treatment for NSCLC.